chateaudelucy/easy-photo-album/readme.txt

 A: You have to check `Photo Albums` in the Screen options box under Appearance > Menus

+= Q: Can I add a description to a photo album? =

+A: No, you can't.
+What you can do is include your album in a post or page with the `epa-album` shortcode.
+Look for the button with the Easy Photo Album icon in the editor.

 = Q: How can I display all the photo albums? =

 A: *When you have enabled permalinks*: You can display the photo album archive by visiting `example.com/albums/` (where `example.com` is your WordPress home URL).